 ILSFA consumer protection requirements are provided in detail in the Consumer Protections Handbook.
 Consumer protections include requirements that the information shared with participants is clear and accurate to ensure a transparent and positive experience for participants.
 Approved Vendors are required to indicate their adherence to the Consumer Protection Handbook during registration.
 All aspects of consumer protections will be monitored by the Program Administrator during project and contract approval and are embedded into project approval processes.
-Refer to the IPA Consumer Protection Handbook and the

-ILSFA also developed a Program Resources Guide, a catalog of several federal, state, local, and utility-sponsored sources of assistance for energy efficiency, energy bill payment, and home maintenance.
+ILSFA also developed a Program Resources Guide, a catalog of several federal, state, local, and utilitysponsored sources of assistance for energy efficiency, energy bill payment, and home maintenance.